imluri/IYAI/README.md

 - Get and set properties on any instance (numbers, booleans, Vector3, Color3, Enums, UDim2)
 - List all methods available on a class, including inherited ones
 - Get info about the local player and every player in the server
-- Read and decompile scripts
+- Decompile scripts back to readable Lua
 - Write, edit, and run Lua code
 - Search the web via DuckDuckGo
 - Execute Infinite Yield commands directly